unadlib/coaction/README.md

 - **Multithreading Sync**: Supports sharing state between webpage thread and the worker thread.
 With `data-transport` for generic communication, developers can avoid the complexities of message passing and serialization logic.
 - **Immutable State with Optional Mutability**: Powered by the [Mutative](https://github.com/unadlib/mutative) library, the core provides an immutable state transition process while allowing performance optimization with mutable instances when needed.
 - **Patch-Based Updates**: Enables efficient incremental state changes through patch-based synchronization, simplifying its use in CRDTs applications.
-- **Built-in Computed Data**: Supports derived properties based on state dependencies, making it easier to manage and retrieve computed data from core states.
+- **Built-in Computed**: Supports derived properties based on state dependencies, making it easier to manage and retrieve computed data from core states.
-- **Slices Pattern**: Easily combine multiple slices into a store.
+- **Slices Pattern**: Easily combine multiple slices into a store with namespace.
-- **Extensible Middleware**: Allows for middleware to enhance the store’s behavior, such as logging, time-travel debugging, or integration with third-party tools.
+- **Extensible Middleware**: Allows for middleware to enhance the store's behavior, such as logging, time-travel debugging, or integration with third-party tools.
 - **Integration with 3rd-Party Libraries**: Supports popular frameworks like React, Angular, Vue, Svelte, and Solid, as well as state management libraries such as Redux, Zustand, and MobX.

 ## Operating Modes and Fundamentals